OpenFn/docs/articles/2021-10-15-testing-react-app-with-jest-hound.md

   });
   ```

-- Write a thousand of these.
+- Write a _thousand_ of these.

-2. Integration Tests
+### Integration Tests

-- In the context of a React/Redux App, `component tests` can be equivalent to
+- In the context of a React/Redux app, `component tests` can be equivalent to
   what is known as `integration tests`.
 This is because React components are
   built around features such as `Signup`, `search`, etc. So one React component
   can be a mix of other components to achieve a UI feature set.